MelissaAstbury/SEMPopulationInformation/use-case-city-reports.md

 ## SUB-VARIATIONS

-There are ten different capital city reports that can be required from the organization:
+There are ten different city reports that can be required from the organization:

     1. All the cities in the world organised by largest population to smallest.
     2. All the cities in a continent organised by largest population to smallest.